jimtuttle/noid-api/README.md

 # noid-api

 RESTful API for creating and managing NOID (Nice Opaque Identifier), the persistent and opaque identifier scheme created by John Kunze, California Digital Library.
-For more informaiton on NOID see the [UCOP documentation](https://confluence.ucop.edu/display/Curation/NOID).
+For more information on NOID see the [UCOP documentation](https://confluence.ucop.edu/display/Curation/NOID).

 # Contributing to noid-api